megasanjay/upload-to-zenodo/README.md

     name: A job to update metadata and push a release to Zenodo

     steps:
-      # This step is not needed at the moment but might decide to add on more steps in the future
+      # This step is not needed at the moment but I might decide to add more steps in the future
       - name: Set up Node.js
         uses: actions/setup-node@v3
         with: